INBOUND MARKETING: A HERO’S JOURNEY

 Luke restores the Jedi Order.

 Much about the ordinary world has changed since our heroes first set out on the path.
-The darkness has continued to grow unabated, but now our hero has returned with the knowledge and tools to save the world.
+The darkness has continued to grow unabated, but now our hero has returned with the knowledge and tools to save the galaxy.
 Allies and mentors are still needed, training the hero to use their ultimate power and ensuring it is wielded for the good of all.

 Masters of both worlds are now capable mentors themselves, offering future heroes a tantalizing glimpse of possibilities if they follow the same path.